remy-nguyen-binh/remy-nguyen-binh/README.md

 # 👋 Hello!
 I'm Remy Nguyen
-👋 Hey there!
-I'm Remy Nguyen – a data-loving bilingual wizard fluent in English, French, and Python, turning messy data into dazzling insights while juggling algorithms like a circus pro; if I’m not predicting coffee sales or decoding real estate, I’m probably failing to forecast my own career trajectory – and yes, I do ring muscle-ups in my free time!
+I'm a data-loving bilingual wizard fluent in English, French, and Python, turning messy data into dazzling insights while juggling algorithms like a circus pro; if I’m not predicting coffee sales or decoding real estate, I’m probably failing to forecast my own career trajectory – and yes, I do ring muscle-ups in my free time!

 ---